This week’s Spanish word of the week is dificultar.

-Semejantes restricciones dificultan el comercio.
-Such restrictions make trade difficult.
+Esas restricciones dificultan el comercio.
+These restrictions make trade difficult.

 El precio de los departamentos dificulta el acceso de los colombianos a la vivienda.
-The price of flats makes it difficult for Colombians to get into the housing market.
+The price of appartments makes it difficult for Colombians to get into the housing market.

 Dificultar is also often used to refer to traffic being held up: